 VI.
 What is scenario planning, How to use scenario planning as an effective tool to manage risk

 VII.
-Group exercise/discussion to identify, address major risks faced by manufacturing firms, particularly the SMEs
+Group exercise/discussion to identify and address major risks faced by manufacturing firms, particularly the SMEs

 Seow Sin Leng has 40 years of working experience in small & medium size manufacturing firms locally & regionally.
-His roles involve mainly in finance, human resources, due diligence for M&A , management.
+His roles involved mainly in finance, human resources, due diligence for M&A, management.
 The industries cover shipbuilding & repairing, paper products, printed circuits boards assembly (PCBA), equipment build, monitor, liquid crystal displays (LCD) and printed circuit board (PCB).
-As CFO and senior management , he involved IPO ( Initial public offer) of a company for listing in the Singapore Stock Exchange.
+As CFO and senior management, he was involved in the IPO (Initial Public Offer) of a company for listing in the Singapore Stock Exchange.

 • 9 am - 5 pm